caktus/talks/djangocon/2013/scaling/scaling.rst

 Presenter Notes
 ---------------

-- Here's one of the first graphs we saved while load testing
-- From the main view for survey taking that does the writes to disk
+- Here's one of the first graphs we saved while load testing, from the main view for survey taking that does the writes to disk
-- The big bars are redis GET and SET
+- The big bars are redis GET and SET, which we found somewhat confusing

 ----